TomAPU/droidimage/README.md

 * `[MONITOR_PORT]` — port for QEMU monitor
 * `[SSH_PORT]` — local forwarded port for SSH access

-Note that after booting, you can not directly interact with the VM, you *have* to use SSH.
+Note that after booting, you can not directly interact with the VM, ~~you *have* to use SSH~~.
+If you enabled `CONFIG_SERIAL_8250_RUNTIME_UARTS=4` in the kernel config, actually you can still interact with the kernel through the terminal directly,

 ## Accessing the VM via SSH